-March 1, 2020
+March 1, 2021

-The management of the Farm Credit System Insurance Corporation is responsible for managing risk and maintaining effective internal control to meet the objectives of the Federal Managers' Financial Integrity Act (FMFIA).
+The management of the Farm Credit System Insurance Corporation is responsible for managing risk and maintaining effective internal control to meet the objectives of sections two and four of the Federal Managers' Financial Integrity Act (FMFIA).

 FCSIC is an independent U.S. government-controlled corporation.
-Our primary purpose is to ensure the timely payment of principal and interest on insured debt obligations issued on behalf of System banks.
+Our primary purpose is to insure the timely payment of principal and interest on insured debt obligations issued on behalf of System banks.